-If you love Mexican food but want that restaurant quality food at home, this Traditional Mexican Rice is for you!
+If you love Mexican food but want that restaurant-quality food at home, this Traditional Mexican Rice is for you!
 This recipe is easy to make and bakes in the oven, which locks in the flavor and moisture that makes this recipe so delicious.
 You'll never go back to eating Mexican rice any other way!

 My entire family loves Mexican food.
-Even before living in New Mexico, I have vivid memories of taco nights, eating cheese enchiladas and?this traditional Mexican rice.
+Even before living in New Mexico, I have vivid memories of family taco nights and eating enchiladas with this traditional Mexican rice.
+Pair it with Fried Ice Cream and you've got a complete Mexican meal right at home.

 The original recipe came from my grandmother and she's been making it for us for years.
-After visiting her in Arizona many years ago and having it, I finally asked her for the recipe so that I could make it on my own.
+After visiting her in Arizona many years ago and having it again, I finally asked her for the recipe so that I could make it on my own.

 There are a few reasons I love this traditional Mexican rice side dish.

-- It cooks in chicken broth (or vegetable broth for a vegetarian version) which locks in moisture so this rice is?never dry.
+- It cooks in chicken broth (or vegetable broth for a vegetarian version) which locks in moisture so this rice is never dry.

-- It bakes in the oven, which makes it more hands off than a stovetop version.
+- It bakes in the oven, which makes it more hands-off than a stovetop version.

-This recipe also makes a good portion of rice, so it can easily provide? side dish for a few dinners or one perfectly portioned side dish for a big crowd.
+This recipe also makes a good portion of rice, so it can easily provide a side dish for a few dinners or one perfectly portioned side dish for a big crowd.

 The process to make this rice requires a few steps and a few tools, but don't let it overwhelm you.
 It is actually quite easy to make!
-And the little bit of process that's required is 100% worth the delicious outcome.
+And the little bit of work that's required is 100% worth the delicious outcome.

 Those few prep steps take no time at all and you're ready to get your rice going!